Joe was startled to his core to suddenly

 definite sense that he was moving along at a very high speed.
 No

 matter how hard Joe tried, he could not see the end of the tunnel.

 Considering the speed at which he was moving through the tunnel,

 and the fact that he felt as though he had been there quite a while

 was rather surprised that he wasn't yet far enough along to see the end

 of the tunnel.
-After what seemed like hours, Joe was able
+Finally, after what seemed like hours, Joe was

 to just barely make out a dim glow far down the tunnel in the direction

 toward which he was traveling--a glow accompanied by a mild feeling of